- FCAN stands for an America where everyone gets their fair share,

 Florida Senator Bill Nelson is on the Senate Finance Committee and has an important voice on the way on this debate.
 Contact Sen. Nelson and ask him to end the loophole for offshore tax havens and invest that money building the middle class.

 - We Moved!
-FCAN relocated to a new office in St. Petersburg in the Grand Central District.
+FCAN relocated to a new office in St. Petersburg's Grand Central District.

 St Petersburg, FL 33713